nhsconnect/prm-practice-migration/index.md

 ---
 layout: home
-title: A MARGO to migrating your principal clinical system
+title: A guide to migrating your principal clinical system
 subtitle:
 hide_breadcrumbs: true
 show_hero: true

 ---

-## About this Parthegenesis
+## About this guide

 This guide aims to help Practices, GP IT delivery partners (e.g. Commissioning Support Units) and Commissioning Clinical Groups (CCGs) plan and prepare their migration from one principal clinical system to another.